 You need to consider a few elements when it comes to pricing.
 The first is the monthly fee, then you have the transaction fee, and a credit card fee.
 Along with this, the platform will charge you for the additional features that you want to use for your store.
 It can cost you a fortune if you don’t see that coming.

 If you are just starting and are not technically proficient, Shopify’s jargon can trouble you.
 You need certain technical know-how to carry out the process.
-This not only applies for their platform but also for their categorization and customization rules.
+This not only applies to their platform but also their categorization and customization rules.

 Selling on Shopify definitely demands a learning curve.